zriyansh/signoz.io/blog/2021-09-08-jaeger-vs-opentracing.md

 The data collected with OpenTelemetry can also be sent to Jaeger's backend.
 But Jaeger is limited in terms of its UI and does only distributed tracing.
 For a robust monitoring and observability framework, you need a unified UI for both metrics and traces.
 And that's where SigNoz is far [more suited](https://signoz.io/blog/jaeger-vs-signoz/) than Jaeger as a distributed tracing tool.

 SigNoz is a full-stack open-source application performance monitoring and observability tool which can be used in place of Jaeger.
 SigNoz is built to support OpenTelemetry natively.
-It also provides users flexibility in terms of storage.
-You can choose between ClickHouse or Kafka + Druid as your backend storage while installing SigNoz.
+It provides a fast OLAP datastore, ClickHouse as the storage backend.

 <Screenshot
     alt="Architecture of SigNoz with OpenTelemetry and ClickHouse"